FreddyVRetro/ISA-PicoMEM/firmware/README.md

 ## Firmwares Revision History :

+### PM_W_Jan21_xx:

+- Version only for the Pico W Boards
+- Added support for PM2000 (NE2000 PicoMEM Version detecting I/O and Port

 ### PM_W_Jan21_C8_Test:
 Merge of the latest BIOS and ISA Code.
 This Firmware work only with a Pico W Board, use the PM_Dec28 Otherwise

-ne2000 emulation via Wifi presend, but for test only :
+ne2000 emulation via Wifi presend, but "for test only" :
 - Create a wifi.txt file with the SSID in the first line and the Password in the 2nd line
 - use ne2000.com 8Bit (command line : ne2000 0x60 0x3 0x300)
 - The PicoMEM can't tell if the connection fail and does not try to re connect.